sovandash999/movie_recommender_sentiment_analyzer/README.md

 # movies_recommender_with_sentiment_analysis

-1. This is an content based moivies recommender app which calculates the similarty of movies based on euclidean distances.
+1. This is an content based moivies recommender app which calculates the similarty of movies based on cosine similarity.

 2. I have leveraged the methods of web scrapping to fetch the top 100 reviews of any selected movie and used NLTK library for sentiment analysis.